The College Monk

 Conclusion

 This blog explains how the ACCJC accreditation standards work to maintain the quality of the institutions.
-ACCJC is mainly associated with two-year degree programs like an associate degree in any of the courses to be considered.
+ACCJC is mainly associated with two-year degree programs like an associate degree.

-ACCJC accredited degree programs conform to a comprehensive set of global standards that help the students to make decisions about their colleges.
+ACCJC accredited degree programs conform to a comprehensive set of global standards which help the students to make decisions about their colleges.

 That's all folks